Hawaii: Overthrow of 1893 – Republic of Hawaiʻi (1894–1898)

 Controversy ensued in the following years as the queen tried to regain her throne.
-Scholar Lydia Kualapai writes that Liliuokalani had "yielded under protest not to the counterfeit Provisional Government of Hawaii but to the superior force of the United States of America" and wrote letters of protest to the president requesting a recognizance of allyship and a reinstatement of her sovereignty against the recent actions of the Provisional Government of Hawaii.
-Following the January 1893 coup that deposed Liliuokalani, many royalists were preparing to overthrow the white-led Republic of Hawaii oligarchy.
+Scholar Lydia Kualapai writes that Liliʻuokalani had "yielded under protest not to the counterfeit Provisional Government of Hawaii but to the superior force of the United States of America" and wrote letters of protest to the president requesting a recognizance of allyship and a reinstatement of her sovereignty against the recent actions of the Provisional Government of Hawaii.
+Following the January 1893 coup that deposed Liliʻuokalani, many royalists were preparing to overthrow the white-led Republic of Hawaiʻi oligarchy.
 Hundreds of rifles were covertly shipped to Hawaii and hidden in caves nearby.
-As armed troops came and went, a Republic of Hawaii patrol discovered the rebel group.
+As armed troops came and went, a Republic of Hawaiʻi patrol discovered the rebel group.
 On January 6, 1895, gunfire began on both sides and later the rebels were surrounded and captured.
 Over the next 10 days several skirmishes occurred, until the last armed opposition surrendered or were captured.
-The Republic of Hawaii took 123 troops into custody as prisoners of war.
-The mass arrest of nearly 300 more men and women, including Queen Liliuokalani, as political prisoners was intended to incapacitate the political resistance against the ruling oligarchy.
-In March 1895, a military tribunal convicted 170 prisoners of treason and sentenced six troops to be "hung by the neck" until dead, according to historian Ronald Williams Jr. The other prisoners were sentenced from 5–35 years imprisonment at hard labor, while those convicted of lesser charges received sentences from 6 months to 6 years imprisonment at hard labor.
-The queen was sentenced to 5 years in prison, but spent 8 months under house arrest until she was released on parole.
-The total number of arrests related to the 1895 Kaua Kūloko was 406 people on a summary list of statistics, published by the government of the Republic of Hawaii.
+The Republic of Hawaiʻi took 123 troops into custody as prisoners of war.
+The mass arrest of nearly 300 more men and women, including Queen Liliʻuokalani, as political prisoners was intended to incapacitate the political resistance against the ruling oligarchy.
+In March 1895, a military tribunal convicted 170 prisoners of treason and sentenced six troops to be "hung by the neck" until dead, according to historian Ronald Williams Jr. The other prisoners were variously sentenced to from five to thirty-five years' imprisonment at hard labor, while those convicted of lesser charges received sentences from six months' to six years' imprisonment at hard labor.
+The queen was sentenced to five years in prison, but spent eight months under house arrest until she was released on parole.
+The total number of arrests related to the 1895 Kaua Kūloko was 406 people on a summary list of statistics, published by the government of the Republic of Hawaiʻi.